abbr/BillEase/README.md

   list over to charges list.
 ```
 ## System Requirements and Access Privileges
-* Site collection administrator level of access to any edition of SharePoint 2010 or 2013.
+* Site collection administrator level of access to any edition of SharePoint 2010 or 2013 with integrated Windows authentication.
 * Local administrator access to a server with .Net Framework 4 installed to run scheduled tasks.
 The server doesn't need to be the host of the SharePoint site.
 Windows Server 2008 R2 has been tested working.
 * Optionally Git client to download package
 * Optionally Visual Studio 2017 if you want to compile or change source code of  *Invoice Run.exe*